Preparing for IUI

 • Parsley

-Dietary patterns: A diet characterized by high intakes of vegetables, fruits, whole grains, fish, and olive oil (sometimes known as the Mediterranean diet) has been associated with improved fertility outcomes.
-Studies have shown that adherence to these dietary patterns can enhance clinical pregnancy rates and live birth rates in women undergoing assisted reproductive technologies.
-The anti-inflammatory properties and high antioxidant content of this diet are believed to support reproductive health by improving health health and reducing oxidative stress.
-[30, 33] The Society for Reproductive Endocrinology and Infertility and the American Society for Reproductive Medicine recommends these dietary patterns to optimize natural fertility.
-[30-31]
+A diet rich in fruits and vegetables, whole grains, fish, and olive oil (Mediterranean-style diet) has been linked to improved fertility outcomes.
+Research suggests that following a Mediterranean-style diet can enhance pregnancy rates and live birth rates in women undergoing ART.
+The anti-inflammatory and antioxidant properties of the Mediterranean diet support reproductive health by improving egg quality and reducing oxidative stress.
+[30, 33]

-Lifestyle modifications: Maintaining a healthy BMI (and avoiding smoking) are critical lifestyle factors that can improve IUI outcomes.
-Obesity and underweight status are associated with poorer reproductive outcomes, and weight management through diet and exercise can enhance fertility.
+Maintaining a healthy BMI and avoiding smoking are key lifestyle factors that can improve IUI outcomes.
+Both obesity and underweight status are associated with lower fertility rates and poorer reproductive outcomes.
+Additionally, managing weight through a balanced diet and regular exercise can improve the chances of successful conception.
 [30]

-Omega-3 fatty acids: Supplementation with omega-3 fatty acids has been shown to increase total sperm concentration and motility.
-Omega-3 fatty acids, particularly eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA), help reduce oxidative stress and inflammation, which are detrimental to sperm quality.
-[39-40] Sources include:
+Omega-3 fatty acids have been shown to increase total sperm concentration and motility.
+Specifically, EPA and DHA help reduce oxidative stress and inflammation, both of which can negatively impact sperm quality.
+[39-40]

 • Salmon